VladKhol/pdsnd_github/README.md

 ### Description
 This project helps investigate a database of a bike sharing company.
 It takes user input and shows corresponding data for three cities: Chicago, New York and Washington.

+Note: Washington has no data on birth year of the customer.

 ### Files used
 chicago.csv
 new_york_city.csv